-14.1 Furniture, Fixtures, and Equipment.
-These assets shall be used for University business purposes only and shall not be removed from University premises for purposes other than University business.

-14.2 Personal Furniture, Fixtures, and Equipment.
-Items owned by individuals normally may be used for University business purposes and/or on University owned or controlled property at the owner's risk.
+- 14.1 Furniture, Fixtures, and Equipment.
+These assets shall be used for University businesspurposes only and shall not be removed from University premises for purposes other than University business. - 14.2 Personal Furniture, Fixtures, and Equipment.
+Items owned by individuals normally maybe used for University business purposes and/or on University owned or controlled property at the owner's risk.
 Personally owned items are not covered by University insurance.
-The University is not responsible for the loss of, damage to, or maintenance of personal items.

-14.2.1 The owner shall label these items to indicate personal ownership.

-14.2.2 The University reserves the right to prohibit use of personally owned items for University business purposes.

-15. Disposal of Assets.
+The University is not responsible for the loss of, damage to, or maintenance of personal items. - 14.2.1.
+The owner shall label these items to indicate personal ownership. - 14.2.2.
+The University reserves the right to prohibit use of personally owned items for University business purposes. - 15.
+Disposal of Assets.
 In order to maintain accurate asset records, asset disposals and transfers shall be recorded promptly.
 These records shall reflect whether the items have been surplused, traded in, sold, stolen, destroyed, or transferred.
-Selling, trading, or deleting from inventory any item of University-owned equipment is not within an Account Sponsor's authority.

-15.1 Notification Requirement.
-Account Sponsors shall notify the Purchasing Department of all items being surplused.

-15.2 Approval Requirement.
-Whenever equipment is to be disposed of or removed from Departmental custody or control in some manner other than being surplused, the Account Sponsor must send a Capital Asset Inventory Change Form to the Purchasing Office.
-If approved, the item's disposition will be appropriately reflected in the official records.

-15.3 Surplus Property.
+Selling, trading, or deleting from inventory any item of University-owned equipment is not within an Account Sponsor's authority. - 15.1 Notification Requirement.
+Account Sponsors shall notify the Purchasing Department of all items being surplused. - 15.2 Approval Requirement.
+Whenever equipment is to be disposed of or removed from Departmental custody or control in some manner other than being surplused, the AccountSponsor must send a Capital Asset Inventory Change Form to the Purchasing Office.
+If approved, the item's disposition will be appropriately reflected in the official records. - 15.3 Surplus Property.
 Assets determined to be obsolete, outmoded, or unusable may be declared surplus and disposed of by Purchasing Office.
-This determination shall be made by the Account Sponsor.

-15.3.1 Acquisition of Surplus Property.
-Items that have been sent to Shipping and Receiving as surplus are available to other departments of the University.
-All departments shall be notified of the items and given preference for acquisition, except for instances where legal standards require otherwise.
+This determination shall be made bythe Account Sponsor. - 15.3.1 Acquisition of Surplus Property.
+Items that have been sent to the Warehouse as surplus are available to other departments of the University.
+All departments shall be notified of the items and given preference for acquisition, except for instances where legalstandards require otherwise.
 Departments can request any available equipment by completing an Capital Asset Inventory Change Form and making arrangements with Purchasing Office for transfer.

-15.3.2 Public Auction.
-Surplus items available after department requests have been completed will be sold at public auction, which may include online auction sites.

-15.4 Lost or Stolen Assets.
-Theft or disappearance of property should be reported immediately upon discovery of loss.

-15.4.1 If the missing property is not found the Account Sponsor shall:

-- Notify the Accountant in Office of Business Affairs, the Purchasing Department, and University Police Department; and, - Submit an Incident Report to the University Police Department.
+- 15.3.2 Public Auction.
+Surplus items available after department requests have been completed will be sold at public auction, which may include online auction sites. - 15.4 Lost or Stolen Assets.
+Theft or disappearance of property should be reportedimmediately upon discovery of loss. - 15.4.1 If the missing property is not found the Account Sponsor shall: - Notify the Accountant in Office of Business Affairs, the Purchasing Department, and University Police Department; and, - Submit an Incident Report to the University Police Department.
 A written explanation of the circumstances regarding the loss and an Capital Asset Inventory Change Form referencing the loss must be sent to the Purchasing Department.
-The statement is to include a description of events surrounding the disappearance of the property, who was notified of the loss, and steps taken to locate the property.

-15.4.2 All lost or stolen property shall be removed from the University's asset management system and the general ledger.

-15.7 Assets Destroyed or Damaged Beyond Repair.
-The Account Sponsor shall notify the Accountant in Office of Business Affairs when an asset has been destroyed or damaged beyond repair.
+The statement is to include a description of events surrounding the disappearance of the property, who was notified of the loss, and steps taken to locate the property. - 15.4.2 All lost or stolen property shall be removed from the University's asset managementsystem and the general ledger. - 15.5 Assets Destroyed or Damaged Beyond Repair.
+The Account Sponsor shall notify the Accountant in Office of Business Affairs when an asset has been destroyed or damaged beyond repair. - 15.6 Removal of Government-Provided Assets.
+When allowed by terms of the grant or contract, government-provided assets may be transferred to other State agencies.